Euchie23/GeoTentacles/hotspot_predictions/README.md

 ---

 ## 🌱 Ecological Interpretation
-Predicted hotspot probabilities show a consistent northward concentration during 2016–2018, followed by weakened spatial structure in 2019 and a near absence of high-probability hotspots in 2020.
-This pattern aligns with known squid life-history dynamics along the Patagonian Shelf, including feeding migrations and spawning-related movements.
-All spatial patterns reflect conditions, corresponding to known seasonal migration and aggregation phases in the squid life cycle.
+Predicted hotspot probabilities show coherent spatial structure during 2017–2018, followed by reduced aggregation and weaker signals in 2019 and especially 2020.
+These patterns align with known variability in squid distribution along the Patagonian Shelf and reflect shifts in environmental suitability rather than changes in fishing behavior alone.

 Notably, predicted hotspots often occur slightly north of observed catch locations, suggesting the model captures **environmental suitability and aggregation potential**, rather than simply reproducing historical fishing effort.